Diredevil1/Responsive-Landing-Page/README.md

 ### What I learned

-The big thing for me in this project wa sthe importantce of wrappers - especially with the smaller details like icons next to dropdown menus or similar.
+The big thing for me in this project was the importance of wrappers - especially with the smaller details like icons next to dropdown menus or similar.
-Also decided to build custom hamburger menu/dropdown/mobile-nav, with the minimal help of google, just to understand the concepts of their creation.
+Also decided to build a custom hamburger menu/dropdown/mobile-nav, with the minimal help of google, just to understand the concepts of their creation.

 ## Author